Mo-Khalifa96/Forex-Trading-Bot/README.md

 <br>
 <br>
-**Finally, this bot is highly dynamic and responsive with multiple nested loops to control for: market open/close time, internet connection problems, order execution problems, high increases or decreases in account balance, among others, and adjusts its behavior accordingly.
+**Finally, this bot is highly dynamic and responsive with multiple nested loops to control for: market open/close time, internet connection problems, order execution problems, high increases or decreases in the account balance, among others, and adjusts its behaviour accordingly.
 In this way it can confront and meet many different challenges automatically without intervention from the user.**

 <br>